exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 3
 ```

-### Finding the index of items
+# Finding the index of items

-The function `.index()` will provide you the index number of the first occurrence of the item you pass in.
-If you do not have any occurrences of the item, a `ValueError` is raised.
-If you do not need the exact position of an item and are only checking that it is present on the list, the built-in `in` operator is more efficient.
-The index is zero-based, meaning the first item is at the position 0.
+The `list.index()` method will give you the index number of the _first occurrence_ of an item you pass in.
+If there are no occurrences of the item, a `ValueError` is raised.
+If you do not need the exact position of an item and are only checking that it is present inside the list, the built-in `in` operator is more efficient.

+Indexing is zero-based, meaning the position of the first item is `0`.

 ```python
 >>> items = [7, 4, 1, 0, 2, 5]